aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A flag runner must not intentionally engage in any of the below actions, unless to protect the safety of an individual on pitch:

-A. Physically contact a seeker’s head, neck, or groin.
+A. Physically contact a seeker's head, neck, or groin.

-B. Physically contact a seeker’s legs at or below the knee unless contact with the seeker has already been established in another manner.
+B. Physically contact a seeker's legs at or below the knee unless contact with the seeker has already been established in another manner.

 C. Physically interact with any individuals other than the seekers.

 D. Act in a manner deemed continuously reckless or dangerous.

 E. Show bias towards any team, including but not limited to continuously remaining more than 5 yards from the midline on either side.

 F. Leave the pitch.

 G. Attempt to become down in any manner.

 i.
-Unless injured, unable to play, avoiding a dangerous situation, adjusting equipment, or asked to do so by a referee (see: *8.4.1.
-Downed Flag Runner*).
+Unless injured, unable to play, avoiding a dangerous situation, adjusting equipment, or asked to do so by a referee (see: *[8.4.1.
+Downed Flag Runner](#841-downed-flag-runner)*).

 H. Touch any ball, including interfering in any way with the flag.

-I. Pull a seeker’s headband, clothing, or equipment other than the broom.
+I. Pull a seeker's headband, clothing, or equipment other than the broom.

 J. Make an incorrect call or lie about a call to deceive an individual.

 K. Disobey a directive from the head referee.

 L. Throw brooms excepts directly down onto the ground.

 ### 8.3.2.
 Breach of Standards by the Flag Runner

-A. The head referee may remove any flag runner due to injury, breach of the standards listed in *8.3.1.
-Flag Runner Code of Conduct*, or for being overly aggressive or irresponsible.
+A. The head referee may remove any flag runner due to injury, breach of the standards listed in *[8.3.1.
+Flag Runner Code of Conduct](#831-flag-runner-code-of-conduct)*, or for being overly aggressive or irresponsible.

-B. A referee may warn the flag runner of minor violations or breaches of the standards listed in *8.3.1.
-Flag Runner Code of Conduct* prior to replacement.
+B. A referee may warn the flag runner of minor violations or breaches of the standards listed in *[8.3.1.
+Flag Runner Code of Conduct](#831-flag-runner-code-of-conduct)* prior to replacement.

 i.
 Major violations may warrant removal of the flag runner without a previous warning.